 Perfectly paired with La Ventana listed below, Panio is a simple bread and pastry shop that offers a light and delicious breakfast to pair with your coffee.
 I personally loved the croissants while my hubby prefered some of their sweeter baked treats.
 Take your to-go goodies to the nearby Jardin to find a bench and people watch as you snack on your breakfast!

 My favorite coffee shop in San Miguel is La Ventana, which isn’t quite a cafe but a walk up window.
 You’ll see the painted window on the street where you can order a coffee to go.
 There is occasionally a line, but it moves quickly.
 Everything is ordered to go.

 An artistic and delicious option for breakfast, Lavanda Cafe is the best place I tried for breakfast while in San Miguel de Allende.
 Meaning Lavender in Spanish, their espresso drinks come with an adorable sprig of lavender to add a light fragrance to their drinks.
 For food options, their specialty is poached eggs in green or red chile sauce.
 You will be full but quite happy after a visit here!

 You can’t come to San Miguel de Allende without having some tacos.
 There are plenty of upscale spots to enjoy a taco in SMA, but I think the best ones are found on the street or in tucked away corners of the city.
 Here are my three favorite taco spots in San Miguel de Allende.

-Andy’s Taco Stand (as it’s known only to foreigners)
+Andy’s Taco Stand

 This stand is always packed, because it offers the best al pastor tacos in town.
 You can find it at the corner of Hidalgo and Insurgentes from around 7PM until 6AM on the weekends.
 It is the best drunk food after a few mezcal cocktails 🙂